yaptide/yaptide/docs/for_developers.md

         ```

     To include debugging messages from flask, add `--debug` option to the command.

-Include this flag to suppress CORS errors that appear in browser when running frontend.
+    While running backend and frontend, developer may encounter [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in web browser's console that prevent communication to the server.
+To get rid of CORS add ```USE_CORS=True``` in .env file.

 ## Database